The-OpenROAD-Project/OpenLane/README.md

 This will mount the docker with the root folder being ```./openLANE_flow``` containing inside it the working directory specified, as well as the pdks directory in which you installed the pdks as a sub-directory

-Then, you can test the flow using one of the provided designs (spm: Serial-Parallel Adder) by running:
+Then, you can test the flow using one of the provided designs (spm: Serial-Parallel Multiplier) by running:

 ```bash
 ./flow.tcl -design spm